 To make this Martha Stewart Pie Crust Recipe:

-- Sift your flour and measure it into a bowl.
+- Sift your flour into a bowl and measure it.
 You can use the bowl of a food processor or a standing mixing bowl.
 Sifting your flour before measuring will help prevent your crust from becoming dense.
 Preparing the dough for the crust in a food processor is a snap, but you can cut in the butter by hand.

 - Stir the salt into the flour.